 Hours: 9:00 to 17:00 Closed: December 29 to January 1 Admission: 600 yen, includes entry to Rekishi Shiryokan 700 yen combo ticket includes Honjin, Wakihonjin and Rekishi Shiryokan

-In contrast to the Honjin, the antiquity of the Wakihonjin is entirely genuine; the building dates back to the 19th century.
+In contrast to the Honjin, the antiquity of the Wakihonjin is entirely genuine; with the main building dating back to the 19th century.
 It now serves as a museum, and tours are held in Japanese.
 On the second floor of one of the complex' other buildings lies a nicely-done museum with various artifacts and displays relating to the history of the area.

 Hours: 8:30 to 17:00 Admission: optional donation